anlowee/vguardbft/README.md

 - ToAddr: The address where ther cargo is sent to.
 - BoothIndex: The booth index where the current transaction of the cargo is stored.
 - Distance: The distance the cargo will go through.
-- Progress: Aprroximately how much distance the cargo have gone through.
+- Progress: Approximately how much distance the cargo has gone through.
-- ETA: A timestemp when the cargo set out.
+- ETA: A timestamp for when the cargo set out.
 - IsBooked: A boolean value indicating whether the cargo is booked.
 For the cargos, we provide the interface including adding cargo, deleting cargo, modifying cargo information and query related information about existing cargos.

-We also support the database with adding a Flask server so that the frontend can interact with database and V-Guard through these APIs we developed.
+We also support the database by adding a Flask server so that the frontend can interact with the database and V-Guard through these APIs we developed.

 ## Quick Start